Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 2: Robust PCA

-\ac{larpca} realizes an iterative optimizer with few iterations and approximated low-complexity operations, while leveraging data to mitigate performance reduction.
-In particular, the numbers of gradients \eqref{eq:grad_R}, \eqref{eq:grad_L}, and the normalized factors ($(\myMat{R}_k^\top \myMat{R}_k)^{-1}$ and $(\myMat{L}_k^\top \myMat{L}_k)^{-1}$) which require computing decreased by the following formula:
+\ac{larpca} realizes an iterative optimizer with few iterations and approximated low-complexity operations.
+In particular, the numbers of computed gradients \eqref{eq:grad_R}, \eqref{eq:grad_L}, and the normalized factors ($(\myMat{R}_k^\top \myMat{R}_k)^{-1}$ and $(\myMat{L}_k^\top \myMat{L}_k)^{-1}$), decreased by the following formula:

-We note that when no approximation is applied, i.e., $|\mySet{K}_R^{\rm approx}|=|\mySet{K}_L^{\rm approx}|=0$, then the per-iteration complexity in \eqref{eqn:CompRed_rpca} coincides with that in \eqref{eqn:rpca_Complexity}.
-The reduction in \eqref{eqn:CompRed_rpca} is shown in Subsection~\ref{ssec:PCA_Exp} to have a significant impact on latency, and the increased abstractness also facilitates coping with the mismatches induced by such deliberate approximations.
+When no approximation is applied, i.e., $|\mySet{K}_R^{\rm approx}|=|\mySet{K}_L^{\rm approx}|=0$, then the per-iteration complexity in \eqref{eqn:CompRed_rpca} coincides with \eqref{eqn:rpca_Complexity}.
+The reduction in \eqref{eqn:CompRed_rpca} is shown in Subsection~\ref{ssec:PCA_Exp} significantly enhance latency, and the increased abstractness facilitates coping with the mismatches induced by such deliberate approximations.